gabrielmoris/firefly-playground/README.md

 Is a simulation environment for fireflies.
 Only a webbrowser is necessary.

-## RandomBasedSimulation
+## RandomBasedSimulation (Webbrowser)

-Is an simulation (inspired by the previous one) where the the interaction is modelled as an increased probability to switch on the light
+Is a simulation (inspired by the previous one) where the the interaction is modelled as an increased probability to switch on the light